xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-updraftplus-with-dreamobjects.rst

     .. figure:: images/04_UpdraftPlus.png

 #.
-Scroll down on the same settings page to the section titled 'Copyin Your
+Scroll down on the same settings page to the section titled 'Copying Your
    Backup To Remote Storage'.
 #.
 Choose DreamObjects from the 'remote storage' dropdown, then enter your
    DreamObjects keys and existing DreamObjects bucket name.